Hnefatafl

 Hnefatafl is an asymmetric game - one side defends, one side attacks.
 You choose which side to play.

-- Defenders control 12 pieces and the King (gold).
+1. Defenders control 12 dark blue-green glass pieces and the King (the amber piece with a droplet crown).
 Their goal: escort the King to any corner square to escape.

-- Attackers control 24 red pieces surrounding the board.
+2. Attackers control 24 pale bone pieces surrounding the board.
 Their goal: capture the King before he escapes.

 Cultural Context